realworldocaml/book/en/01-prologue.md

 ### The OCaml Platform

-Core is a very comprehensive standard library, but there's also a large community of programmers who have used OCaml since its first release in 1996.
-In Real World OCaml, we'll also introduce some of these libraries for you to experiment with realistic examples.
+Core is comprehensive and effective standard library, but there's a lot more out there than Core.
+A large community of programmers have been using OCaml since its first release in 1996 and have generated a lot of useful libraries and tools.
+In Real World OCaml, we'll introduce some of these libraries for you to experiment with realistic examples.
 The installation and management of these third-party libraries is made much easier via a package management tool known as OPAM.
 We'll explain more about OPAM as the book unfolds, but it forms the basis of the Platform, which is a set of tools and libraries that, along with the OCaml compiler, let you build realistic applications quickly and effectively.

 Another big improvement over the standard library is the `utop` interactive top level.
 This is a modern interactive tool that